Adrien4193/windshape/README.md

 This package has been tested using ROS Kinetic on Ubuntu 16.04.

-See the tutorial to install ROS [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+If not done, install ROS and configure your environment using [this tutorial](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

 Install vrpn_client_ros using: